Staff

 avatar

-JOHN SHIRK – Today’s Moment of Celebration reflects on Jesus as the Bread Of Life.
+JOHN SHIRK – Today’s Moment Of Celebration reflects on the gift of God’s love.

-The Bread of Life that Jesus offers us is a reason to be glad in the Year of Celebration.
+The gift of God’s love through Jesus Christ is a reason to be glad in the Year of Celebration.

 John Shirk